On the equation $N_{p_1}(E)\cdot N_{p_2}(E)\cdots N_{p_k}(E)=n$: Introduction

-The case $k=1$ seems to be interesting in its own right: I conjecture that the result holds for $k=1$.
-In other words I conjecture that there exists a sequence of integers $n\to\infty$ and a sequence of primes $p_1<p_2<\cdots<p_m$ with $m\to\infty$ (with $n$) such that I call this an elliptic progression of primes and thus the assertion for $k=1$ is equivalent to existence of arbitrarily long sequences of primes in elliptic progressions (for any given elliptic curve $E/\Q$).
-This seems difficult at the moment.
-Even the weakest assertion: that for any $E/\Q$ there exists infinitely many pairs of primes $\np{p}=\np{q}$ seems difficult at the moment.
-See Section~\ref{re:conj} for a detailed discussion of what I expect to be true for $k=1$ and numerical examples.
+More important observation of this paper is this: the case $k=1$ seems to be interesting in its own right: I conjecture (in \Cref{con:k-one-case}{\bf(1)}) that a result similar to \Cref{th:main} holds for $k=1$.
+Specifically, \Cref{con:k-one-case}{\bf(1)} asserts that there exists a sequence of integers $n\to\infty$ and a sequence of primes $p_1<p_2<\cdots<p_{m_n}$ with $m_n\to\infty$ (with $n$) such that \be \np{p_1}=\np{p_2}=\cdots=\np{p_{m_n}}=n.\ee I call the tuple $p_1<p_2<\cdots<p_{m_n}$ of primes satisfying \eqref{eq:elliptic-prog} an \textit{elliptic progression of primes (of length $m_n$) given by the curve $E/\Q$} or simply an \textit{elliptic progression of primes}, if $E/\Q$ is understood from the discussion.
+If $p_1<p_2$ are two primes such that $\np{p_1}=\np{p_2}$, then I say that $p_1<p_2$ are \textit{elliptic twin primes}.
+Thus, the assertion of \Cref{th:main} for $k=1$ is equivalent to the existence of arbitrarily long elliptic progressions of primes (for any given elliptic curve $E/\Q$). \Cref{con:k-one-case}{\bf(3)}, on the other hand, asserts that for any elliptic curves $E/\Q$, there exists infinitely many pairs of elliptic twin primes $p_1<p_2$ satisfying $\np{p_1}=\np{p_2}$.

+Numerical evidence for \Cref{con:k-one-case} is provided in \Cref{se:numerical-data}.
+Numerical examples show that an elliptic progression of primes need not be contained in an arithmetic progression of primes.

+\Cref{con:k-one-case}{\bf(1)} seems difficult at the moment.
+Even the weakest assertion, namely \Cref{con:k-one-case}{\bf(3)}, seems difficult at the moment (even with GRH).
+These conjectures (\Cref{con:k-one-case}{\bf(1)--(3)}) point to new phenomena in the theory of prime numbers as they relate to the arithmetic of elliptic curves.
+On the other hand, as noted in \Cref{re:CM-k-1-case}, the $k=1$ case for a CM elliptic curve is a version of the classical $k=2$ problem considered by \cite{erdos36b} and hence one expects that \Cref{con:k-one-case}{\bf(1)} to be true and provable unconditionally using \cite{wilson1969} and methods of \cite{erdos36b} and this paper.

 Let me also point out that in \citep{silverman11} it has been conjectured that that there exists infinitely many pairs of primes $p,q$ such that $\np{p}=q$ and $\np{q}=p$ (I am grateful to Joseph Silverman for providing this reference).
+This conjecture is, of course, quite distinct from \Cref{con:k-one-case}.

 I thank M.~Ram Murty for his comments which have improved the readability of this paper and for pointing out that in \citep{murty84a} and \citep{murty84b} estimation of higher moments (used here and calculated by the sieving method of \citep{granville07}) is carried using a different method.